 When buying new clothing, be sure to wash it a couple of times before wearing it to wash off some of the chemical residues.

-Boxed foods from the grocery store contain additives to make them last longer.
-These additives aren’t found in nature and are harmful to our health.
+Boxed foods from grocery stores contain additives to make them last longer.
+These additives aren’t created in nature and are harmful to our health.
+You can learn more about food additives in our Understanding Food Toxins post.
 Other additives found in food include food dyes.
-These have been found to cause behaviour problems in people, especially Yellow 5, Yellow 6, Blue 1, and Red 40.
+These have been found to cause behavior problems in people, especially Yellow 5, Yellow 6, Blue 1, and Red 40.
+Learn about Why You Should Ban Food Coloring in Your Home.

 3. Water